nonsequitur/smex/README.markdown

 `M-.` jumps to the definition of the selected command.

 ### Accessing new commands
-Detecting new command definitions is slow.
+Before accepting user input, Smex checks for new command definitions and updates its caches accordingly.
-To guarantee snappiness, Smex' command caches aren't refreshed automatically.
+You can disable auto-updating and gain some slight speed improvements on older systems by setting `smex-auto-update` to nil.

-Call Smex a second time while it's already running to force it to update and to rebuild its suggestions; e.g. to access commands of a library you have just loaded.
+To manually update Smex, call it a second time while it is already running.

-Additionally, you can teach Smex to update its caches after Emacs has been idle for 60 seconds: `(smex-auto-update)`.
-(Provide an integer argument for a custom time period in seconds.)
+Additionally, you can teach Smex to auto-update after Emacs has been idle for 60 seconds: Call `(smex-auto-update)`; provide an integer argument for a custom time period in seconds.

 ### Show unbound commands
 `smex-show-unbound-commands` shows frequently used commands that have